natemella/Paper/Paper/manuscript.md

  confidence"
  - There was no SIFT or PolyPhen data.

  After filtration, we summarized the somatic mutation data at the gene level.
 If a given tumor had at least one mutation that passed the above criteria, we assigned it a value of 1.
 Otherwise, we assigned it a value of 0.
 If a given gene was mutated in fewer than 2 samples from each cancer type, we excluded it from our analysis.

  **Clinical features** We dowloaded our clinical data from the [the gene expression omnibus](ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE62nnn/GSE62944/suppl) [@ahmanAlternativePreprocessingRNASequencing2015].
 We converted progressive categorical variables such as staging into integer values in order to maintain the progressive relationship.
 For example, we converted ajcc tumor pathological values of T1, T2a, and T2b to 1, 2, and 2 respectively.
 All categorical values with Roman Numeral representations were converted to their respective integer values.
 We only kept categorical values if there were at least 5 or more patients in that category.
-We merged interchangeable categories (for example, categories that say yes in differing ways).
+We merged interchangeable categories (for example, categories that say “yes” in multiple ways were merged into one category).
 Any tumor site with fewer than 10 values across patients for LGG we called "Other."
-In the race column, we merged "ASIAN," "NATIVE
- HAWAIIAN OR OTHER PACIFIC ISLANDER," and "AMERICAN INDIAN OR ALASKA NATIVE" into the category "OTHER."
+In the race column, we merged "ASIAN," "NATIVE HAWAIIAN OR OTHER PACIFIC ISLANDER," and "AMERICAN INDIAN OR ALASKA NATIVE" into the category "OTHER."
 For the tobacco smoking history indicator, we combined "Current Reformed Smoker, Duration Not Specified" with "Current reformed smoker for < or = 15 years."
-With LUAD and the anatommic organ subdivision column, we combined "Other (please specify)" and "Bronchial" into a category called "Other."
+With LUAD and the anatomic organ subdivision column, we combined "Other (please specify)" and "Bronchial" into a category called "Other."
 Hemoglobin values of low, normal, and elevated were converted to 1, 2, and 3.

  **Scaling, imputing, and one-hot encoding.** We scaled the following data types using the sklearn robust scaler function: Clinical, mRNA Expression, RPPA, and miRNA Expression data.
 We scaled clinical data before one-hot encoding so that the binary features wouldn't be affected.
 We ran an imputing function on all of our data sets to insure that we didn't have any missing values.
 Our imputing function can be found on the [ShinyLearner Github Repository](https://github.com/srp33/ShinyLearner/blob/master/scripts/Impute.R) [@ShinyLearnerContainerizedBenchmarking].
 We always imputed data first, then scaled it.

 **Dichotomization of outcome variables.** Progression Free Interval (PFI) time values were converted to either long PFI (LPFI) or short PFI (SPFI) in the context of the specific cancer type.
 Values were assigned by dividing tumor samples into their respective cancer types, and then calculating the average PFI time for that cancer type.
 Patients whose PFI times fell within 6 months of the average greater or less than the average where excluded.
 Patients who were less than 6 months of the average and had a tumor were assigned SPFI while any patients greater than 6 months of the average were assigned LPFI.
 Overall survival (OS) times were assigned classification variables using a similar approach.
 However, tumor events were disregarded in assigning Short Term Survival (STS) from Long Term Survival (LTS).

  **Cancer type selection.** Cancer types were selected primarily from the recommendations from [Jianfang Liu, et al.](https://www.cell.com/action/showPdf?pii=S0092-8674%2818%2930229-0)  in their article in Cell on which cancer types are appropriate for making PFI outcome predictions [@liuIntegratedTCGAPanCancer2018].
 One can find their recommendations by looking at Table 3 of their article.
 We further decreased our cancer type selection to only the cancer types for which we had 100 patients.
 We additionally decided not to evaluate SKCM because roughly 2/3 of these tumors are metastases to other locations in the body.

  (What specific recommendation did we follow?)

 ### Quantitative analysis and visualization

 **Model training and performance comparision**.
 For each core set, we trained and tested our data using a nested k-fold cross validation for parameter optimization.
 All hyper-parameters were chosen based on inner-test fold performance.
 We used 5 outer folds, 5 inner folds, and tested each data set with 5 iterations.
 We used Area Under the Receiver Operating Curve (AUROC) as our core metric in assessing algorithm performance because it is capable of handling imbalanced classes.
 We used the [ShinyLearner](https://github.com/srp33/ShinyLearner) [@ShinyLearnerContainerizedBenchmarking]] software to perform classification.
 We used eight machine learning models to train and test our data from the following packages:
  1. sklearn (python package): [@pedregosaScikitlearnMachineLearning]
     - random forests (RF) [@RandomForestsSpringerLink]